The wave of layoffs of many long-standing car companies

 |

-The Toyota Camry Glorious Edition is a special edition in China with a sporty look and special matte paint.
+The Toyota Camry Glorious Edition is a special edition in China with a sporty appearance and a special gray paint layer.

 Suzuki e Vitara electric SUV revealed